What caregivers should know about male urinary incontinence

 You can sleep through the night

 Caring for someone managing incontinence can be extremely stressful.
-Sleepless nights and wet sheets only make the problem feel worse.
-Men’s Liberty offers an external catheter that can be worn all day and night and work with bedbags to ensure everyone can sleep through the night safe and dry.
+However, sleepless nights and wet sheets only make the problem feel worse.
+Men’s Liberty offers an external catheter that you can wear all day and night and work with bedbags to ensure everyone can sleep through the night safe and dry.
 No more worries about extra loads of laundry or getting up to change in the middle of the night.
 Our easy to use non-invasive catheter seals to the end of a man’s anatomy, protects the skin and gives you peace of mind.
 Urinary incontinence is a common and manageable medical condition.
 Men’s Liberty can help your loved one stay dry and accident free.